-His slate-blue long-sleeve shirt absolutely evokes late 60s with its chest pocket and raised neck band.
+His sky blue long-sleeve shirt absolutely evokes late 60s with its chest pocket and raised neck band.
 Both the top of the pocket and the crew-neck band are piped with a thin black stripe and a thin white stripe on the trim.

-Crown’s trousers are light gray flat front slacks with a subtle blue plaid overcheck.
+Crown’s trousers are light gray flat front slacks with a complex blue plaid overcheck.
 They have frogmouth front pockets and flapped rear pockets with pointed flaps.
 Rather than a belt, Crown’s trousers have side adjusters to perfect the fit.
 They are long with a full break and sharp creases down the center of each leg.

 The trousers break over Crown’s brown Norwegian golf kilties with straps fastened through a small brass side buckle.
 Sean Connery would also wear a darker pair of kilties during the famous golf scene in Goldfinger.